Zonal pricing is needed for an efficient and reliable net zero power system

 Figure 1: Shows how EV charging schedules may vary across GB on an example future day (09/03/2030) where wholesale prices differ across zones vs the same schedule sent across GB when there’s only a single GB price

-As we invest more heavily in renewable generation, often far from demand centres, the need for stronger locational signals will only grow.
+As we invest more heavily in renewable generation, often far from demand centres, the need for stronger regional signals will only grow.
 REMA must deliver arrangements that not only overcome the challenges of the next few years but provide a pathway towards more enduring arrangements out to 2035, 2050 and beyond.
 Current arrangements will not maximise the benefits of intelligent demand and low carbon flexibility - essential to successfully rolling out a low cost, low carbon power system that benefits us all.
 Speed is needed to ensure the right groundwork is laid to enable a swift transition to a fully flexible and renewable-powered system.

 Zonal pricing will encourage more efficient balancing, reduce curtailment and provide a hedge against delayed network build